 Xavier University partners are welcome to email us with questions and opportunities to collaborate.

-- Rosie Schlidt is a native of Wisconsin studying Philosophy, Politics, and the Public.
-She is passionate about working with kids and will be sharing her skills through her internship in Children’s Faith Formation and Sacrament Prep.
+- Julia Lasky is a Cleveland native studying Nursing.
+She is passionate about working with kids and the Catholic faith.
+She was a GIFT catechist last year and is excited to be sharing her skills through her internship in Children’s Faith Formation and Sacrament Preparation.